M3wP/Monopoly/C64/readme.md

   returned (independently, of course).
 The standard rules don't mandate this.
 I feel this is a more interesting behaviour.
 I may be persuaded to make this a configurable house rule however I strongly prefer it as is.
-* When you are able to use a Get Out Gaol Free card, the standard rules would allow you to use any that you have but in this implementation, the Community Chest one is used first and then the Chance one, if both are owned.
+* When you are able to use a Get Out Jail (Gaol) Free card, the standard rules would allow you to use any that you have but in this implementation, the Community Chest one is used first and then the Chance one, if both are owned.
 This is for the sake of simplicity.
 I'm happy to take on board any valid criticism of this decision but having to select would be a disproportionate complication of the mechanisms.
-* Gaol is spelt "G A O L" instead of "J A I L" because that's how it was on the board I played on as a child and I prefer the old or even correct spelling.
-I'm not intending on using American "spelling" and place names any time soon but perhaps for an NTSC version (see known issues).
 * The maximum amount of money each player can have in this version is fixed at $32767.
 The odd value is due to the implementation.
 It is still an extremely high amount of money to have, even for a game by